Charles

 his grandmother, Jane (Randolph) McFarland (left) and May

-(McFarland) Petty (right),
+(McFarland) Petty (right).

-furnished by Bonnie Lewis Stringer.
+(pictures furnished by

 It is not known when this dwelling was built,